bycoffe/fech-search/README.md

 - All other parameters are ignored when :committee_id is used.
 - :form_type cannot be used by itself; another parameter must be used with it.

+An ArgumentError will be raised if either of these is violated with Fech::Search.new.

 A list of filings matching the search parameters may then be a accessed with Search#results:

     >> search = Fech::Search.new(:committee_id => "C00410118")